KolbyLaw/What-to-Watch/README.md

 <br><br>

 ## Information, Tools, and Acknowledgements
-What to Watch was built utilizing HTML, CSS, and JS, and utilized the Materialize CSS framework, as well as APIs offered by TheMovieDB and YouTube.
+What to Watch was built utilizing HTML, CSS, and JS, and incorporates the Materialize CSS framework, as well as APIs offered by TheMovieDB and YouTube.

 - Materialize: https://materializecss.com/
 - TheMovieDB API: https://developers.themoviedb.org/3/getting-started/introduction